Alomahuang/MovieFinder/README.md

 #### Show Details of a movie

 When you click on Movie List items, the details of the movie will show up at your right-hand side.

+Click on the poster, and you can watch the trailer.

 If you click on the Movie List background(not on any items,) the details will hide and it stops the interval to retrieve for single movie details too.